M-o-a-T/moat-mqtt/docs/references/broker.rst

 Broker API reference
 ====================

-The :class:`~hbmqtt.broker.Broker` class provides a complete MQTT 3.1.1 broker implementation.
+The :class:`~distmqtt.broker.Broker` class provides a complete MQTT 3.1.1 broker implementation.
 This class allows Python developers to embed a MQTT broker in their own applications.

 Usage example
 -------------